Angelfire/reactgram/README.md

 - [ ] Upload/Download the image

 ###Credits
-The original code was taken of http://codepen.io/jackoliver/pen/BzgQYB I just bug fix and run into webpack
+The original code was taken from http://codepen.io/jackoliver/pen/BzgQYB